Skip to content

 An Int represents a signed multi-precision integer.
 The zero value for an Int represents the value 0.

 Note that methods may leak the Int's value through timing side-channels.
 Because of this and because of the scope and complexity of the implementation, Int is not well-suited to implement cryptographic operations.
-The standard library avoids exposing non-trivial Int methods to attacker-controlled inputs and the determination of whether a bug in std/math/big is considered a security vulnerability might depend on the impact on the standard library.
+The standard library avoids exposing non-trivial Int methods to attacker-controlled inputs and the determination of whether a bug in the big package is considered a security vulnerability might depend on the impact on the standard library.

 jule